ParallelMaths/parallel/pages/10-35-summer-sums.md

 ---

 Let AB be of length 3r.
-The distanced moved by A is then the circumference of a semicircle of radius 3r, ie 3πr.
+The distance moved by A is then the circumference of a semicircle of radius 3r, ie 3πr.
 C moves along the circumference of a semicircle of radius 2r, ie 2πr, followed by the circumference of a semicircle of radius r, ie πr.
 The total distance moved by C is therefore also 3πr.
 :::